ElenaSavin/Keystone_Quest/README.md

 ## Output

-The script outputs target sequence matches to the console, logging file, and debugging messages (if enabled).
+The script outputs target sequence matches to the logging file, and debugging messages (if enabled).
+Creates a output file with all sequences found and details on each, and a summery.csv.
+they will be in the same folder as the RNASeq.
-Matches include read ID, frame, and original translated sequence.
+Matches include read ID, frame, and original sequence.

 ## Additional Notes